(Almost Full) EFX for Three (and More) Types of Agents

-Several of the ideas that we use in our proofs of \Thm{efx-n-agents} are attributed to the work of \citeauthor{efx_3_simple} who give a simplified proof for the existence of EFX allocations for three agents.
-Our proof of \Thm{efx-n-agents} begins by considering, what we refer to as an almost feasible EFX allocation.
-An almost EFX feasible allocation ensures that the first \(n-1\) bundles are EFX feasible for the first \(n-2\) agents with identical valuations and that the last bundle is EFX feasible for one of the remaining two agents.
-Our procedure modifies such an allocation carefully to get to an EFX allocation, in which case we are done, or to another almost EFX feasible allocation.
-The termination of our procedure is ensured by the fact that the resulting almost EFX feasible allocation is strictly better than the previous one in a concrete sense.
-The novel challenge arising in our case is the fact that maintaining the above mentioned invariant and arguing about the increase in potential is more involved due to a higher number of dependencies caused by a larger number of agents.
+Our proof of Theorem~\ref{thm:efx-n-agents} begins by considering an {\em almost feasible EFX allocation} ({see Definition~\ref{def:almost-feasible}}) consisting of $n$ bundles.
+An almost EFX feasible allocation ensures that \(n-1\) bundles are all EFX feasible {(see Definition~\ref{def:EFX-feasible})} for each of the \(n-2\) agents with identical valuations and that the remaining bundle is EFX feasible for one of the two outlier agents.
+Our procedure modifies such an allocation carefully to either get to an EFX allocation, in which case we are done, or to another almost EFX feasible allocation.
+The termination of our procedure is ensured by the fact that the resulting almost EFX feasible allocation is strictly better than the previous one in a concrete sense, i.e., in terms of a potential function {that cannot grow forever}.
+The challenge lies in maintaining the aforementioned invariant and proving the increase in potential.